-38. The arrangement has shifted to a semiannual review schedule.
-Under the new schedule, reviews will be concluded based on end-March and end-September test dates and conditionality, with interim purchases in June and December made available based on meeting performance criteria.
-Progress in the implementation of the policies under this program will be monitored through quarterly quantitative performance criteria (PCs) and indicative targets (ITs)-including an inflation consultation clause, continuous performance criteria (CPCs) and structural benchmarks (SBs).
+38. Progress in the implementation of the policies under this program will be monitored through quarterly quantitative performance criteria (PCs) and indicative targets (ITs)-including an inflation consultation clause, continuous performance criteria (CPCs) and structural benchmarks (SBs).
 These are detailed in Tables 1 and 2, with definitions provided in the attached Technical Memorandum of Understanding.